 We know that there are many school psychology training programs, so what makes Texas State University's program special?

-- All of our faculty have experience working in K-12 school settings.
+- All of our faculty have experience working as school psychologists in K-12 school settings.

 Be a Bobcat profile of Elizabeth Yee, one of our former students: